 Now that we’ve rung in 2018, many of us have made New Year’s resolutions to lighten up on our poor eating habits, lose weight, or both!
 This quick and light Shrimp Fra Diavolo is the perfect way to get a big flavor that’s so satisfying that you don’t mind a smaller portion!

 For the past 25 years, I thought I was allergic to shrimp.
-After eating it my whole early life, I had two severe reactions to shrimp.
-Both times were after eating Chinese food.
-After a recent round of allergy testing, it turns out that I’m not allergic to shrimp or shellfish.
+But after eating it my whole early life, I had two severe reactions to shrimp.
+Moreover, both times were after eating Chinese food.
+So after a recent round of allergy testing, it turns out that I’m not allergic to shrimp or shellfish.

 Plus, I just started Weight Watchers and shrimp are Zero Points.
 For those of you who don’t know the Weight Watchers program, zero points foods are the Holy Grail.
 So with one cup of angel hair pasta plus the marinara, this sumptuous entree is only 8 points.

 I made this dinner on New Year’s Eve, so you will see it plated on Christmas plates.
 This would also be a fantastic Valentine’s Day dinner, so keep that in mind for next month!

 Fra Diavolo translates from Italian to English as “Brother Devil.”
 It takes the name from the kick of peppery spices that you will feel from the red chili flakes.
 You can lighten up on the heat from this recipe if you’d like it milder.
 The sauce is also a great general marinara if you skip the red chili flakes.

 QUICK AND LIGHT SHRIMP FRA DIAVOLO